polsys/ennemi/CONTRIBUTING.md

 ## Submitting Pull Requests
-Code changes are welcomed as well.
+Code changes are welcome as well.
 Before submitting larger changes, please comment on or create an issue for discussion on the direction to take.
 You don't need to create an issue for a simple bug fix,